Public Library CONNECT FAQs

 No, schools cannot see the public library’s holdings in Marketplace.
 The school will only see their school collection holdings (and Advantage account holdings, if applicable) in their Marketplace account.

 Content access levels and public library maturity levels operate independently.
-In many cases, schools may opt to have their content access levels (CALs) and public library maturity levels (PLMs) match.
+In many cases, schools may opt to have their content access levels (CALs) and public library maturity levels (PLMLs) match.
 For example, K-5 students may have access to Juvenile content from the school collection AND Juvenile access at the public library.
-Because these operate independently, however, a school may elect to not use CALs but implement PLMs, or set different rules for CALs versus PLMs.
+Because these operate independently, however, a school may elect to not use CALs but implement PLMLs, or set different rules for CALs versus PLMLs.
 This gives schools more and separate control over what students can see from the public library and from the school collection.

 Public library audience levels for titles cannot be adjusted.
 The audience levels for titles from the public library are predetermined by the publisher’s assigned audience rating and cannot be changed.